exasol/script-languages-release/flavors/README.md

 ### Template Flavors

-The template flavors provide one language with only absolutely necessary packages.
+The template flavors provide each a single language with only absolutely necessary packages.
 This allows very simple customization because you control almost all dependencies.

 #### template-Exasol-all-python-3.10